 Will VPNs keep my online activity completely private?

 VPNs increase privacy by masking your IP and encrypting traffic, but they don’t make you invisible online.
 Practice safe browsing and use additional privacy tools as needed.
+Enable vpn edge: the ultimate guide to enabling edge-based VPN connections for privacy, security, and speed 2026

 Are there legal considerations for using VPNs with Edge in my country?